alexandrwang/slate/source/index.html.md

 Tasks objects have a metadata parameter.
 You can use this parameter to attach key-value data to tasks.

 Metadata is useful for storing additional, structured information on an object.
 As an example, you could store a video's unique identifier in your system on its content moderation `categorization` task.
 You can also use it to denote the end use case for the task, as "content moderation" or "data categorization" for example.
 Metadata is not used by Scale (e.g., to affect how the task is done).

+## Urgency
+One of `high`, `medium`, or `low`.
+We aim to complete high urgency tasks within several hours, medium urgency tasks within a few days, low urgency tasks within a business week.
+Completion times are best-effort for non-enterprise users.
+If you have more than 1000 requests per month or require a task completion time SLA, [chat with us](https://www.scaleapi.com/sales) about Enterprise Plans!

 ## Attachments